About Noa Bakehouse

 ‘It’s really good that you have that support network to check your decisions.
 Government support allowed me the capital to re-invest and get the business to a place that we wanted a lot sooner.
 The grants enabled us to do that.’

-‘Through the Small Business Start-up Scheme I became aware of the other schemes and crafted my business plans to take into account the government support available.
+‘Through the Micro Business Grant Scheme I became aware of the other schemes and crafted my business plans to take into account the government support available.
 I now write a business plan every year.
 It’s a really important process and it really became established when I was applying for the grants.
 It allows me to realise what our focus should be.
 It enabled me to look at the business more objectively and the grants system helped me learn how to do that.’

 ‘I used to go to work about 8 in the morning and come home at 10 at night in my old career.
 I still work really long hours.
 In fact when you start a business you find you find yourself working around the clock, you can’t just clock off.
 But, the way my business works, it allows me to take time out when I need it.
 I don’t have to spend that time commuting or dealing with the day to day.’